rajindergiran/PHP-Restaurent-Web/README.md

 Web App for Restaurant to manage all tables in the restaurant and have different accounts login for host, waiter, owner, cook, busboy.

-project built using bootstrap html css javascript php
+project built using bootstrap html css javascript php Backend in MYSQL Database

 ![image](https://user-images.githubusercontent.com/32308521/45067788-a2551980-b092-11e8-9a20-1b7041db8778.png)